Biden to urge G-7 leaders to call out, compete with China - WTMJ

 Beijing rejects allegations that it is committing crimes.

+Johnson said the goal of the measures was “to make sure that never again will we be caught unawares.”

+Brexit will also cast a shadow on the summit Saturday, as Johnson meets one-on-one with European leaders including German Chancellor Angela Merkel and French President Emmanuel Macron amid tensions over Britain’s implementation of U.K.-EU divorce terms.

-As Johnson led the politicians off the beach, French President Emmanuel Macron threw his arm around the shoulders of Biden, whom he was meeting for the first time.
-The two men will have more formal talks on Saturday, a meeting between allies who recalibrated their relationship during the four years of President Donald Trump’s “America first” foreign policy.
+Macron will also hold talks with Biden — a meeting between allies who recalibrated their relationship during the four years of President Donald Trump’s “America first” foreign policy.

 Macron’s preference for multilateralism was out of step with Trump’s isolationist tendencies.
 But the Trump era was often framed by Macron as a clarifying moment — one in which Europe had to step forward as America drifted away from alliances and toward Trumpism.